Thought About Leaving, Not Moving: Designing Conditions for Artistic Practice and Migration in the Spatial Production of Legitimacy

 Professors Carlyle Fraser, Philip Lee, + Elæ Moss Benedetto

 This project serves as the first half of my thesis project, with the studio topic shaped around vacancy and its manifestations within physical, geographical, economic, and sociopolitical sectors.
 The Fall 2025 Semester was a research seminar, where the individual project direction was formed.
 The semester wrapped with site research, for which an algorithm was written to input desired data reflective of a specific user group, which then narrowed potential sites by neighborhood.
-Accompanying this semester’s research is a research essay addressing my individual focus within the overarching topic of vacancy.
+Accompanying this semester’s research is an essay addressing my individual focus on sociopolitical and economic factors within the overarching topic of vacancy.

 This thesis project is ongoing, and updates will continue to post as progress is made.